 4.2.
-Quorum
+Quorum8

-A quorum of the Commission shall consist of six members.
+A majority of the members of the Commission shall constitute a quorum.
 A majority of the members voting in the presence of a quorum is required for Commission action.
 An abstention for any reason shall not affect the presence of a quorum.